 - Built once, you can access your database GUI from any end-user portal.

-- Support unlimited user in all (usage-based) pricing plans
+- Support unlimited users in all (usage-based) pricing plans.

-- interact with data, filter rows, sort rows, edit
+- Interact with data, filter rows, sort rows, and edit rows.

 - If you need to share the tool/app with more end-users, you can grant role-based access permissions to control who has view rights, edit rights, delete permissions, and so on.